-CHAPTER 10 -MUNICIPAL PRIORITIES
+CHAPTER 10 - MUNICIPAL PRIORITIES

 Government does not have sufficient resources to address all issues identified by communities.
-Prioritization assists allocating scarce resources.
+Prioritization assists government, and in this case, primarily the municipality in allocating scarce resources.
 The following informed the municipality in determining municipal-wide priorities: